zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable.md

 ### input `boolean`

-Defines if an input element which allows the user to navigate to given page will be displayed.
+If set to true the pager will display an input element which allows the user to type a specific page number.
+By default the page input is not displayed.

 #### Example
     <kendo:grid-pageable input="input">